vapitea/data-collector-public/README.md

 # data-collector

 This project contains a Spring boot 2 and an Angular 11 application.
 The project can be built with Java 11 and Maven 3.6+.
-The Angular app is built and packaged using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin)
+The Angular app is built and packaged using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin), runs automatically with the rest of the maven build.

 ## Building